-The building's emphasis on water-saving measures and low water consuming plumbing fixtures allows us to use far less potable water than traditional office buildings during daily operations.
-All toilets and urinals are low-flow fixtures, with sensored flushometers, while our faucets include proximity detectors with automatic shutoff mechanisms for conservation.
+The building's emphasis on water-saving measures and low water consuming plumbing fixtures allows us to use far less potable water than traditonal office buildings during daily operations.
+Wherever feasible and on all new washroom fitout projects all toilets and urinals are low-flow fixtures, with sensored flushometers, while our faucets include proximity detectors with automatic shutoff mechanisms for conservation.